A Social Network Analysis of Occupational Segregation: Introduction

 We obtain the following results.
 First, unsurprisingly, we show that with inbreeding homophily within social groups, a complete polarization in terms of occupations across the two groups arises as a stable equilibrium outcome.
-This result follows from standard arguments on network effects.
+This follows from standard arguments on network effects.
 If a group is completely segregated and specialized in one type of job, then each individual in the group has many more job contacts if she "sticks" to her specialization.
 Hence, sticking to one specialization ensures good job opportunities to group members, and these incentives stabilize segregation.

 We next extend the basic model allowing for \textquotedblleft good\textquotedblright\ and \textquotedblleft bad\textquotedblright\ jobs, in order to analyze equilibrium wage and unemployment inequality between the two social groups.
-We show that with large differences in job attraction (i.e., wages at equal labour supply), the main outcome of the model is that one social group "fully specializes" in the good job, while the other group "mixes" over the two jobs.
-In this partial segregation equilibrium, the group that specializes in the good job always has a higher payoff and a lower unemployment rate.
-Furthermore, with a sufficiently large intra-group homophily, the fully-specializing group also has a higher equilibrium employment rate \emph{and} a higher wage rate than the "mixing" group, thus being twice advantaged.
-Hence, our model is able to explain typical empirical patterns of gender, race, or ethnic labour market inequality.
+We show that with large differences in job attraction (i.e., wages at equal labor supply), the main outcome of the model is that one social group "fully specializes" in the good job, while the other group "mixes" over the two jobs.
+In this partial segregation equilibrium, the group that specializes in the good job always has a higher payoff and a lower unemployment rate.\footnote{Throughout the paper, "payoff" (or "expected payoff") is short for "ex ante expected payoff".} Furthermore, with a sufficiently large intra-group homophily, the fully-specializing group also has a higher equilibrium employment rate \emph{and} a higher wage rate than the "mixing" group, thus being twice advantaged.
+Hence, our model is able to explain typical empirical patterns of gender, race, or ethnic labor market inequality — see, e.g., our next (sub)section reviewing known empirical facts on gender segregation patterns in the labour market.
 The driving force behind our result is the fact that the group that fully specializes, being homogenous occupationally, is able to create a denser job contact network than the mixing group.
-We emphasize at this point that we do not intend in any way to imply that there is no more taste or statistical discrimination by employers in the labour market.\ On the contrary, we regard our network interaction model, classical discrimination theories, as well as other theories such as, e.g., gender-specific work amenity preferences, as \textit{complementary}---all necessary bits if we aim to fully explain the observed patterns of labour market inequality.
+We emphasize at this point that we do not intend to imply that there is no more taste or statistical discrimination by employers in the labor market.\ On the contrary, we regard our social interaction model, classical discrimination theories, as well as other theories such as, e.g., gender-specific work amenity preferences, as \textit{complementary} bits in explaining observed patterns of labor market inequality.